interglobalmedia/custom-html5-video-player/README.md

-#Custom HTML5 Video Player
+# Custom HTML5 Video Player

-This is day 11 of the [JavaScript30](https://javascript30.com/) series.
-This one was fun and so very useful!

-* More specifically, I became acquainted with the ShadowDOM when I made my video player go full screen.
+* I became acquainted with the ShadowDOM when I made my video player go full screen.
 That infernal Shadow DOM.
 But it's very important and useful to get to know for such situations as I encountered.
 Check out this project on JavaScript30 to find out what I am talking about, and then dig deep into the Shadow DOM!

 * Make your video player look more like a Youtube or Netflix experience instead of a user agent stylesheet!
 To view my notes regarding the project, please visit [Custom HTML5 Video Player Github Wiki](https://github.com/interglobalmedia/custom-html5-video-player/wiki/Creating-A-Custom-HTML5-Video-Player-And-The-Shadow-DOM).
 Thanks!